 - Criminal Justice

-This Index is unique in its kind.
-It uses information obtained first-hand from citizens to capture the voices of thousands of people in urban and rural areas in Mexico.
-Specifically, the Index uses over 600 variables generated from answers to a General Population Poll (GPP) of 25,600 people, answers to Qualified Respondents' Questionnaires (QRQs) administered to over 1,500 attorneys and experts in criminal law, civil law, labor law, and public health, and information produced by other institutions (third-party sources).
+The WJP Mexico States Rule of Law Index uses information obtained first-hand from citizens to capture the voices of thousands of people in urban and rural areas in Mexico.
+Specifically, the Index uses over 600 variables generated from answers to a General Population Poll (GPP) of 25,600 people, answers to Qualified Respondents' Questionnaires (QRQs) administered to over 2,600 attorneys and experts in criminal law, civil law, labor law, and public health; and information produced by other institutions (third-party sources).